Casper-V/Fox_s-Tale/README.md

 # Fox_s-Tale
-Fully function 2D platform game made using C# scripts in Unity
+Fully functional 2D platform game made using C# scripts in Unity

 Contains five levels.
 Based on an online course by James Doyle.